 - If you haven’t yet connected your FedEx Online account to your FedEx Account, log in at FedEx.com and click your user name, choose “My Profile”, then choose “Account Management.”
 Here you can see if you already have your accounts linked or add an account if not.

-- Go to the Register for Production Keys form and log in with your FedEx Online username and password (or continue if already logged in).
+- Go to the Register for Production Keys form and log in with your FedEx Online username and password (or continue if already logged in)

-- Accept the User Agreement and continue
+- Click Accept for the User Agreement

 - The last piece of information you need is the Password which will be sent to you by email with the subject “Your developer Production Key Registration is complete” to the email address on your FedEx Online account.
 This will be a random alphanumeric string and is different to your FedEx Online login password.